alkampfergit/personal-blog/codewrecks/content/post/old/2008/07/relations-are-really-so-useful.md

 Is the *root*that have complete control of the objects inside the aggregate, we create repositories only for Roots object limiting the way the user can access the domain.

-Another concept that is of key importance is â€œ[Value objects](http://domaindrivendesign.org/discussion/messageboardarchive/ValueObjects.html)â€.
-Lets first point out that in DDD terminology, the term â€œvalue objectâ€  **has nothing to do with the concept of.NET value object** they are completely different thing.
+Another concept that is of key importance is *[Value objects](http://domaindrivendesign.org/discussion/messageboardarchive/ValueObjects.html)*.
+Lets first point out that in DDD terminology, the term *value object*  **has nothing to do with the concept of.NET value object** they are completely different thing.
 A value object in DDD is an *object that has no identity and cannot live without a Entity object that contains it*.
 Here is the definition of Evans in Domain Driven Design

 > An object that represents a descriptive aspect of the domain with no conceptual identity is called a VALUE OBJECT.